Poltergeist (1982 film): Critical response

 Buried within the plot of Poltergeist is a basic, splendid fairy tale scheme: the story of a little girl who puts her parents through the most outrageous tribulation to prove their love for her.
 Underlying most fairy tales is a common theme: the comforts of family.
 Virtually all fairy tales begin with a disrupting of the family order, and their conclusion is usually a return to order.

+John Nubbin reviewed Poltergeist for Different Worlds magazine and stated that "Poltergeist is the best thriller that has been made in a lot of years.
+Between it and E.T., what appears to be an endless summer of hits is being ushered in nicely."

+David Thomson, in his entry on Spielberg in The New Biographical Dictionary of Film, calls Poltergeist "wondrous."

 Not all reviews were as positive.
 Gene Siskel gave the film one-and-a-half stars out of four, writing that Poltergeist "is very good at getting the details of suburban life right—in other words, it sets its stage beautifully—but when it comes time for the terror to begin, the whole thing is very, very silly."
 Gary Arnold of The Washington Post observed that the film "looks and feels decidedly patchy, as if it had been assembled by different hands frequently working at cross purposes."
-Sheila Benson of the Los Angeles Times wrote, "In terms of simple, flat-out, roof-rattling fright, 'Poltergeist' gives full value.
+Sheila Benson of the Los Angeles Times wrote, "In terms of simple, flat-out, roof-rattling fright, Poltergeist gives full value.
 In terms of story, however, simple is indeed the word, and dumb might be a better one.
 And when so many effects are lavished on a story this frail, you have a lopsided film."